This study changed how a Harvard professor thinks about health care

 It’s dense stuff—not the sort of thing the “low education, low income voters” he writes about are likely to read:

-“I argue that this structural evolution can contribute to explain rising inequality and the lack of democratic response […]
+“I argue that this structural evolution can contribute to explain rising inequality and the lack of democratic […]

 Read the Full Article